Carol Federlin Baldwin

 Author and Educator

 Kristi Butler is a writer and teacher who got promoted to full-time grandmommy six years ago!
 She has written for Focus on the Family’s parenting newsletter and Clubhouse Jr. magazine.
-She has been a featured blogger for Carolina Parent magazine, a contributor to DevoKids, and a reader for the Selah Awards.
+In addition, she has been a featured blogger for Carolina Parent magazine and a contributor to DevoKids, Inspire a Fire, and The Write Conversation.
+She’s also a reader for the Selah Awards.
 You can find Kristi’s writing in both I Believe in Heaven and I Believe in Healing by Cecil Murphey and Twila Belk, as well as in Life Lessons from Moms and Life Lessons from Dads, compiled by Suzanne Williams and Tracy Ruckman.

 Jenny L. Cote, Keynote Speaker